Cyclist

 In Australia

-Among people born in Australia, Graeme Brown ranks 713 out of 1,143Before him are Bronte Barratt (1989), Nick Green (1967), Maia Mitchell (1993), Wayne McCarney (1966), Lara Cox (1978), Michael Grenda (1962), and Tony Dorigo (1965).
-After him are Aziz Behich (1990), Terry Lovejoy (1966), Adam Hansen (1981), Dion Beebe (1968), and Melissa Hoskins (1991).
+Among people born in Australia, Graeme Brown ranks 720 out of NaNBefore him are Maia Mitchell (1993), Ian Edmunds (1961), Wayne McCarney (1966), Lara Cox (1978), Michael Grenda (1962), and Tony Dorigo (1965).
+After him are Aziz Behich (1990), Terry Lovejoy (1966), Adam Hansen (1981), Dion Beebe (1968), Melissa Hoskins (1991), and Anthony West (1981).

-Among CYCLISTS In Australia
+Among Cyclists In Australia

 Among cyclists born in Australia, Graeme Brown ranks 27Before him are Rohan Dennis (1990), Heinrich Haussler (1984), Simon Clarke (1986), Ben O'Connor (1995), Wayne McCarney (1966), and Michael Grenda (1962).
 After him are Adam Hansen (1981), Melissa Hoskins (1991), Matthew Goss (1986), Amanda Spratt (1987), Stephen McGlede (1969), and Michael Turtur (1958).